 What are low-intent keywords?

-Knowing how to implement negative keywords to your google ads account is beneficial especially if you are tight on budget.
-If used properly, it will block the traffic that is irrelevant to what you are aiming for.
-Leading to more conversions, reaching out only to those who show a high intention of purchasing your product or availing your services, and also, saving you a lot of money.
-Aside from that, it helps improve your Return on ads spend (ROAS).
+Familiarizing yourself with how to implement negative keywords to your Google Ads account is useful especially if you are tight on budget.
+If used properly, it will obstruct the traffic that is irrelevant to what you are aiming for and filter it to the best ones.
+Leading to more conversions and most importantly, helping improve your Return on ads spend (ROAS).

 So, when do we use negative keywords?

-When you notice that the keyword is getting a lot of impressions but is not relevant to what you are offering, leading to a 0% conversion rate.
+When you notice that certain keywords from the search term list of your Google Ads are getting a lot of impressions but are not relevant to what you are offering, leading to a 0% conversion rate.

 Here’s a scenario:

-Just like the regular keywords, negative keywords also have three types: Broad Match, Phrase Match, and Exact match.
+Just like the regular keywords, negative keywords also have three kinds: Negative Broad Match, Negative Phrase Match, and Negative Exact match.

 Here’s how and when to use it:

-In Negative Broad Match, your ad will not show when this keyword is used no matter what order of word is used.
+In the Negative Broad Match type, your Google ads will not show up when this keyword is used no matter what order of word is used.
 In this kind of negative match type, the order of the words doesn’t matter.
 As long as the word or phrase you added in the negative keyword list matches the search term used, any similar searches will be blocked.